edvardchen/eslint-plugin-i18next/README.md

 ### Breaking change

-By default, it wil only validate the plain text in JSX markup instead of all literal strings in previous versions.
+By default, it will only validate the plain text in JSX markup instead of all literal strings in previous versions.
 [You can change it easily](./docs/rules/no-literal-string.md)